richard4339/destiny2-php/README.md

 [![Build Status](https://travis-ci.org/richard4339/destiny2-php.svg?branch=master)](https://travis-ci.org/richard4339/destiny2-php)

 ## About
 Currently includes (mostly) just the clan endpoints, with user endpoints coming soon.
+Basic vendor support has been added as well (Xur's hash is ```2190858386``` FYI).

 My intention is to make all object calls be JSON Serializable by implementing JsonSerializable()